Code-Institute-Submissions/play-whiff-whaff-game/README.md

 1. I would like to add player's statistics by displaying the number of wins/defeats and points scored in total.
 This would be built into a leader's board available once clicked on the button/tab called **Check The Leaderboard**.

-2. I would like to implement a **RESET** button which will reset the game and the score.
+2. I would like to implement a **RESET GAME** button which will reset the game and the score.

 ## Technologies used
 I have used the following technologies to complete the project: